Taira no Kiyomori

+Matsunaga Hisahide, Saitō Dōsan and Ukita Naoie from Sengoku period, who also shared similar group nickname of Japan's Three Great Villains due to their ambitious and treasonous personality, along with the habit of resorting to underhanded tactics and assassinations to eliminate their opposition.)

 Early life

-Kiyomori was born in Japan, in 1118 as the first son of Taira no Tadamori.
+Kiyomori was born in Heian-kyō in 1118 as the first son of Taira no Tadamori.
 His mother, Gion no Nyogo, was wife of Tadamori and a palace servant according to The Tale of the Heike.